The Implications of Decentralization in Blockchained Federated Learning: Evaluating the Impact of Model Staleness and Inconsistencies: Performance Evaluation

 As shown before, the type of blockchain adopted and its characteristics have a significant impact on the performance of the ML model, being the block interval ($BI$) and the P2P links capacity ($\text{C}_\text{link}$) some of the most critical parameters in that regard.
 Now, to further illustrate the impact of the blockchain characteristics on the federated models' accuracy, in Fig.~\ref{fig:difference_test_accuracy_forks}, we show the difference between the test accuracy achieved for $\text{C}_\text{link} = 1$~Mbps (leading to a higher fork probability) and $\text{C}_\text{link} = 100$~Mbps (granting more stability), accompanied by the fork probability in each case.
 The fork probability is a good indicator of the model inconsistencies, as it gives a good intuition of how many blockchain versions (i.e., global models) are concurrently used by different FL clients.

 The results in Fig.~\ref{fig:difference_test_accuracy_forks} confirm the observations done above for Fig.~\ref{fig:time_evolution_val_accuracy_main_chain}, as the highest differences in the test accuracy are obtained for low block interval values ($BI = \{1, 10\}$~s) and high numbers of FL participants ($K = {50, 100\\}$ clients).
-In particular, a high fork probability ($\text{P}_\text{fork}\approx 0.8$) can lead to a decrease of up to 30\% on the model's accuracy when users' diversity is high, i.e., for $K=100$ clients.
+In particular, a high fork probability ($\text{P}_\text{fork}\approx 0.8$ for the worst case in CIFAR-10) can lead to a decrease of up to 30\% on the model's accuracy when users' diversity is high, i.e., for $K=100$ clients.
 In these situations, increasing the pace at which information is processed within the blockchain by increasing $BI$ is helpful to minimize the fork probability, thus mitigating the effects of model inconsistencies.
-For $BI=60$~s, the fork probability is reduced to $\text{P}_\text{fork} = 0.2$ for $\text{C}_\text{link} = 1$~Mbps, thus not requiring high-speed links between miners to enforce stability.
-In that case, the test accuracy difference remains below 5\%.
+For instance, for MNIST, $BI=10$~s provides a good trade-off between the block confirmation time and the fork probability.
+For CIFAR-10, which uses heavier modes, setting $BI=60$~s is required to keep the test accuracy difference below 5\%.